Dimitris Kaklamanakis

-Dimitris Kaklamanakis (Greek: Δημήτρης Κακλαμανάκης; born 1 September 1994) is a Greek professional basketball player for PAOK Thessaloniki of the Greek Basket League.
+Dimitris Kaklamanakis (Greek: Δημήτρης Κακλαμανάκης; born 1 September 1994) is a Greek professional basketball player for Peristeri of the Greek Basketball League and the FIBA Europe Cup.
 He is a 2.06 m tall center.

 Professional career

 Kaklamanakis played in amateur leagues with Milonas before starting his pro career with Peristeri.

 In 2015, he signed with Lavrio.
 During his first season with Lavrio, he was a role player, averaging only 4 minutes per game.
 On 2 July 2016, Kaklamanakis renewed his contract with Lavrio until 2017 and gained a bigger role on the team's squad.
 At the end of the season, he averaged 4.4 points and 2 rebounds per game.
 On 10 July 2017, he renewed his contract with Lavrio until 2018.

 After four years with Lavrio, on 4 July 2019, Kaklamanakis signed a two-year contract with AEK Athens.
 On 28 July 2020, he moved to Thessaloniki for PAOK.

 On 5 August 2021, Kaklamanakis returned to Lavrio.
 In 23 league games, he averaged 9.3 points, 5.3 rebounds, 1 assist and 0.7 blocks, playing around 22 minutes per contest.

 On 21 July 2022, Kaklamanakis signed with Promitheas Patras, following his Lavrio teammate Vassilis Mouratos.
+In 12 domestic games, he averaged 5.6 points and 3.6 rebounds, playing around 14 minutes per contest.

-On January 13, 2023, he returned to PAOK for the rest of the season.
+On January 13, 2023, Kaklamanakis returned to PAOK for the rest of the season.
+In 18 league games, he averaged 3.4 points, 4 rebounds and 1 assist, playing around 14 minutes per contest.

+On July 5, 2023, Kaklamanakis signed with Panionios.

+On July 21, 2025, he returned to Peristeri of the Greek Basketball League and the FIBA Europe Cup.